rupingchen/astro-content-style-guide/01-writing-principles.html.md

-theme: jekyll-theme-dinky

 ---
-title: Writing Goals and Principles
+# Writing Goals and Principles
-layout: article
 ---

 With every piece of astrological content astro.com publishes, astro.com should aim to: